RVN - Head Nurse

 Rachel has always enjoyed having an active role in training student veterinary nurses.
 She currently co-ordinates our training team supporting our clinical coaches, and helps the student nurses develop their skills.

 Hannah has been nursing since 1988 and has a great number of experiences under her belt.
 These include time spent in Australia working in an orthopaedic referral clinic, and working in small and large animal practice as a locum in surrounding counties.
 Hannah qualified as a VN in 1996 and joined the NCVH nursing team in 2004 working part time within our out of hours service on Saturdays and Sundays.
 Hannah gained her certificate in emergency and critical care in 2013 and enjoys continuous professional development.
-Hannah has a particular interest in nursing wildlife, often taking sick and injured wildlife home to nurse, this along with her chickens, Labrador and twin daughters keep Hannah very busy.
+Hannah has a particular interest in nursing wildlife, often taking sick and injured wildlife home to nurse, this along with her twin daughters keep Hannah very busy.

 Jody started as a nursing auxiliary at Newnham Court in 2004 before progressing to a student nurse in 2007.
 Since qualifying in 2009 Jody has within the emergency and referral departments as a PETS emergency nurse and in the continuous care nursing role.
 Since the birth of her second daughter Jody has been working with the Newnham Court nursing team as a day nurse, and is continuing to work towards achieving the certificate in emergency and critical care.
 Jody enjoys time out of work spent with her family and loves to bake, often being called upon by her colleagues to make fantastic birthday and celebration cakes.